5 biggest talking points from Bafta TV awards, including Netflix’s ludicrous win

 The Bafta Television Awards took place at the Royal Festival Hall in London on Sunday (14 May).

-Comedy duo Rob Beckett and Romesh Ranganathan hoested the ceremony, which saw nominations for Kate Winslet, Ben Whishaw, Billie Piper, Daisy May Cooper and Gary Oldman.
+Comedy duo Rob Beckett and Romesh Ranganathan hosted the ceremony, which saw nominations for Kate Winslet, Ben Whishaw, Billie Piper, Daisy May Cooper and Gary Oldman.

 Other shows in contention included Slow Horses, Mood andThe Responder, which received the most nominations when they were announced in March.